CybersecurityMom/responsible-ai-evaluation/README.md

 ## 📁 Repo Structure

-The recommended folder setup looks like this: easy to follow even for first-time GitHub users.
+The recommended folder setup looks like this — easy to follow even for first-time GitHub users.

 ├── README.md
 ├── templates/